mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the Commit, an existing member must do so.
 Commits can apply to multiple valid Proposals, in which case all the listed changes are applied.

-It is also possible for a Commit to apply to an empty set of Proposals in which case it just updates the cryptographic state of the group without changing its membership.
+It is also possible for a Commit to apply to an empty set of Proposals, in which case it just updates the cryptographic state of the group without changing its membership.